Created on

 From GUI.

-Authentication method can be set as default, NAS IP is the IP address of the FortiGate interface which is added as radius client on radius server and this interface IP will be used to communicate with radius server.
+- Create a RADIUS server.
+The authentication method can be set as default, NAS IP is the IP address of the FortiGate interface which is added as a RADIUS client on the radius server and this interface IP will be used to communicate with the RADIUS server.

-2) Create user group and map the radius server.
+- Create a user group and map the RADIUS server.

-If MAC address based authentication is configured, then select security mode as 'MAC-based' and enable 'MAC authentication bypass'.
+- Create an 802.1x profile.
+If MAC address-based authentication is configured, then select security mode as 'MAC-based' and enable 'MAC authentication bypass'.

-Incoming interface as FortiLink interface and outgoing interface where the radius server is connected.
+- Create a policy from CLI to allow radius service.
+The incoming interface is the FortiLink interface and the outgoing interface is where the radius server is connected.

 edit 1